nathancartlidge/powertoys-run-unicode/README.md

 **Unicode-Input** is a [PowerToys Run](https://learn.microsoft.com/en-gb/windows/powertoys/run) plugin that emulates the input capabilities of Emacs in [agda-mode](https://agda.readthedocs.io/en/v2.6.4.3/tools/emacs-mode.html#unicode-input).

-If you are unfamiliar, this input method allows you to type the Latex form of (almost) any character - this will then be replaced with the equivalent unicode character in your document, allowing for very the construction of very dense programs!
+> If you are unfamiliar, this input method allows you to type the Latex form of (almost) any character - this will then
+> be replaced with the equivalent unicode character in your document, allowing for very the construction of very dense
+> programs!
+>

-For example, you can type `\lambda` and the plugin will copy `λ` into your clipboard.
-For longer latex strings, such as `\mathbb{N}` (for `ℕ`), there are often shorter equivalents - in this case, you type `\bN`
+> For example, you can type `\lambda` and the plugin will copy `λ` into your clipboard.
+For some longer latex strings,
+> such as `\mathbb{N}` (for `ℕ`), a shorter version is often - in this case, you would type `\bN`.
+It's not just
+> limited to mathematics - for example, you could type `\'a` to get the accented character `á`

 This plugin is based upon a complete export of Agda's input mapping library - as such, any command that works in Agda should also work here!